SM0HANTY/System-Monitor-Tool/README.md

 /proc/[PID]/cmdline: Read to get the full command that started the process.

-All data is collected, stored in simple structs, sorted using std::sort, and then printed to the console before the screen is cleared and the loop repeats.
+All data is collected, stored in simple structs, sorted using std::sort, and then printed to the console before the loop repeats.